 So, for you, it is not a question of why, but how.

-Creating a Machine Learning Algorithm
+How to Create a Machine Learning Algorithm?

 Creating a machine learning algorithm ultimately means building a model that outputs correct information, given that we’ve provided input data.